Maine Revenue Services logo

 • Emergency Food Assistance Program Fund.

-Revised: April 2, 2024
+Revised: April 2, 2026

 Back to top

 13. I received a refundable child care credit last year.
-Is this amount included on my Form 1099-G?
+Is this amount included on Form 1099-G?

-The entire refund amount, including the refundable credit, is included in the Refund Issued box; however, the refundable portion of the credit has been subtracted from Box 2.
-(For example: a taxpayer who received an income tax refund last year of $400, of which $100 was a refundable child care credit, would receive a Form 1099-G that shows $400 in the Refund Issued box and $300 in Box 2.)
-Thus, only the $300 amount may be reportable as income on your federal return.
+For example, a taxpayer who received an income tax refund last year of $400, of which $100 was a refundable child care credit, would receive a Form 1099-G that shows $400 in the Refund Issued box and $300 in Box 2.
+The $300 amount may be required to be reported as income on a federal income tax return.

-Revised: April 2, 2024
+Revised: April 2, 2026

 Back to top

-Your 2023 Form 1099-G does not include the refundable property tax fairness credit you received.
-However, this amount may be subject to recapture on your 2023 federal income tax return if you itemized deductions on your 2022 income tax form and included property tax payments in your itemized deductions that were also used to calculate your 2022 Maine property tax fairness credit.
-For information on whether you need to report this amount on your federal return, contact the Internal Revenue Service, or visit their website at www.irs.gov.
+Form 1099-G does not include the refundable PTFC you received.
+However, the PTFC received may be subject to recapture on the federal income tax return if itemized deductions were claimed on a federal income tax return filed for a prior tax year that included the property tax payments that were used to calculate the Maine PTFC.
+For information on whether to report this amount on the federal income tax return, contact the Internal Revenue Service or visit the IRS website at irs.gov.

-Revised: April 2, 2024
+Revised: April 2, 2026

 Back to top